Methodology

 Sustained employment only

-Graduates are considered to be in sustained employment only if they have a record of sustained employment (as defined either via the P45 or self assessment data) but no record of further study (as defined above).
+Graduates are considered to be in sustained employment only if they have a record of sustained employment (as defined either via the PAYE or self assessment data) but no record of further study (as defined above).

 Sustained employment with or without further study

-Sustained employment with or without further study includes all graduates with a record of sustained employment (defined either via the P45 or self assessment data), regardless of whether they also have a record of further study (as defined above).
+Sustained employment with or without further study includes all graduates with a record of sustained employment (defined either via the PAYE or self assessment data), regardless of whether they also have a record of further study (as defined above).

 Sustained employment, further study or both